 - Chiropractic Care

 - Non-toxic Products

 - Stress management and self-care (daily prayer and walking)

-It’s a long list, and it took me many years to get here.
+It’s a long list, and it took me many years to figure it out.

 It’s important to note that there are so many options… SO MANY!
 And it’s overwhelming at first, but keep searching and trying new things.

 You will land on the things that work so well for YOU too!
 Sometimes, unexpected surprises will happen, and you might just put your Hashimoto’s into remission without meaning to.
 This is exactly what happened to me.
 Click below to read: